Denmark Copy link

 AI optimism and innovation form the core of France’s AI policy.
 Copy link

 Under President Emmanuel Macron’s leadership, France has sought to position itself as a leader in AI innovation.
 During the political negotiations over the EU AI Act, France repeatedly resisted attempts to tighten the rulebook on the grounds that it could harm French and EU generative AI competitiveness.
-Similarly, the upcoming "AI Action Summit" in Paris on 10-11 February 2025 will move away from the AI safety and risk priorities of previous Summits, focusing also on AI innovation and adoption.
+In a similar vein, the AI Action Summit marked a shift away from the safety agenda of previous Summits, focusing instead on AI innovation and adoption.

 Digital sovereignty and open-source AI will continue to be political priorities.
 Copy link